mpaldridge/mpaldridge.github.io/docs/_posts/2022-07-17-long-new-yorker.md

 **[A Secular Faith](https://www.newyorker.com/magazine/1984/10/08/i-a-secular-faith) by Daneil J Kevles** (1984, four parts, 87k words).
 On the history of eugenics.
 Book: "In the Name of Eugenics".

-**[Weapons and Hope](https://www.newyorker.com/magazine/1984/02/06/weapons-and-hope-i-questions) by Freeman Dyson** (1984, four parts, 91k).
+**[Weapons and Hope](https://www.newyorker.com/magazine/1984/02/06/weapons-and-hope-i-questions) by Freeman Dyson** (1984, four parts, 91k words).
 On nuclear weapons and avoiding nuclear war.
 Book of the same title.

 **[A Sporty Game](https://www.newyorker.com/magazine/1982/06/14/a-sporty-game-i-betting-the-company) by John Newhouse** (1982, four parts, 101k words).
 On the business of manufacturing airliners.
 Book: "The Sporty Game".

-**[The Fate of the Earth](https://www.newyorker.com/magazine/1982/02/01/the-fate-of-the-earth-a-republic-of-insects-and-grass) by Jonathan Schell** (1982, three parts, 80k).
+**[The Fate of the Earth](https://www.newyorker.com/magazine/1982/02/01/the-fate-of-the-earth-a-republic-of-insects-and-grass) by Jonathan Schell** (1982, three parts, 80k words).
 On the consequences of nuclear war.
 [Book of the same title](https://en.wikipedia.org/wiki/The_Fate_of_the_Earth).

 **[Harlem](https://www.newyorker.com/magazine/1981/06/29/harlem-i-the-journey-uptown) by Jervis Anderson** (1981, four parts, 83k words).
 A history of Black Americans in Harlem, New York, to 1950.
 Book: "This Was Harlem".